 That’s where lead magnets come in.
 They introduce valuable resources, such as in-depth guides, limited release eBooks, and custom discounts to add some skin to the game.

-So long as you have something especially juicy in the mix for your consumer, your business will be sitting pretty.
-To stay on track for success, keep asking yourself, what of value will this consumer walk away with?
+To stay on track, keep asking yourself, what value will this consumer walk away with?
 If you can’t answer that question, your consumer won’t be interested.

 The more scarce the resource, the more consumers tend to seek it out.
 Just like our predecessors before us, foraging for the best food in the forest, today’s consumers are foraging for the best deals out there.
-There’s a certain rush that comes with finding a good offer, especially when they get to feel especially lucky for finding it – or, even better, winning or earning it.
+There’s a certain rush that comes with finding a good offer.
+This is especially when they get to feel lucky for finding it or, even better, winning/earning it.

 Want to drive your consumers into action?
 Grab their attention with a scarce offer that’s only available for a certain period of time or a certain number of people.
 You’ll be sure to entice them and trigger the consumer behavior you are looking for.